killi1812/Zadaca-Spa-1/README.md

-# 1. Homwork for SPA (Data Structures and Algorithams)
+# 1. Homework for SPA (Data Structures and Algorithams)
 This is my animation for SPA
 I used [this](https://github.com/SFML/cmake-sfml-project) template to make my project.
 It will take a few minutes to download SFML when u first open the project